 If you want to venture outside the city to the Oregon Coast or even down to San Francisco, which I can’t recommend strongly enough, a car will be helpful.
 You can rent one through Rentalcars.com if you don’t have your own.

 Don’t fret if driving isn’t your thing, though!
 There are buses to some of the best destinations, like Seaside and Cannon Beach.
-A Greyhound from Union Station to Cannon Beach costs about $17 and takes about two hours.
+A Greyhound from Union Station to Cannon Beach takes about two hours.
 Just be prepared to navigate a sporadic bus system once you get to your destination or walk/taxi everywhere.